FIRE SAFETY AUDITS

 PRE OR POST CONSTRUCTION ADVICE

-Pre-Construction consultancy incorporates working with the Design Team (Architect/Designer, Main Contractor, Developer) to ensure compliance for Building Application/Approval.
-Post-Construction consultancy normally involves ‘stress-testing’ an approved design or completed development to ensure compliance with the relevant building bye-laws or codes of practice.
+Post-construction consultancy normally involves ‘stress-testing’ an approved design or completed development to ensure compliance with the relevant Building Bye-Laws or Codes of Practice.

 Z